apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-For asymmetric registers, you need to use the two-parameter version of `modify` that provides both the current read value and a write value to modify:
+For asymmetric registers, use the two-parameter version of `modify` that provides both the current read value and a write value to modify:

 ```swift
 status.modify { readValue, writeValue in